ropertunizar/ropertunizar.github.io/content/publications/2024-eventsleep/index.md

 keywords: ["event-cameras", "action-recognition"]
 slug: eventsleep
 description: We present a dataset to investigate the suitability of event cameras to analyze in a non-invasive manner specific behaviors that occur while sleeping and lead to sleeping disorders.
+footer: "© 2025 the authors (as listed above).
+The content of this page is licensed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+External resources (e.g., datasets, code) are subject to their own licenses."
 ---

 <figure class="teaser">